amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/Can you proportionally brush from multi-selection?.md

 What is Awesome about this Viz:

-In my opinion is the fuctionality & that's inspired by a real project.
+In my opinion is the functionality the Dashboard offers & that's inspired by a real project.
 Also in Kyle Yetter workbook, the Calculations are Simple and straight forward

 Challenge is for me: the Breadcrumb Label Calculation